-Diplomatic relations between the Republic of China and South Africa were established in 1949, when the Nationalist government had to retreat to the island of Taiwan and one year after apartheid was institutionalized.
+Diplomatic relations between the Republic of China (Taiwan) and South Africa were established in 1949, when the Nationalist government had to retreat to the island and one year after apartheid was institutionalized.

 The South Africans first opened a Consulate in Taipei in 1967, which in 1970 was upgraded to a Consulate General.
 In 1976, in times when the international community treated both countries as pariah states which shared strong anticommunist views, it gained full Embassy status in.